-The North Carolina nursing home abuse lawyers at Brent Adams & Associates are dedicated to pursuing claims that arise out of nursing home neglect and abuse.
-Because many residents at nursing homes have limited abilities to communicate, identifying and dealing with nursing home neglect and abuse requires knowledge of your loved one's rights and experience.
+The nursing home abuse lawyers in Raleigh, Cary, Fayetteville, Clinton & Dunn at Brent Adams & Associates are dedicated to pursuing claims that arise out of nursing home neglect.
+Because many residents at nursing homes have limited abilities to communicate, identifying and dealing with nursing home abuse requires knowledge of your loved one's rights.

 Brent Adams & Associates handles nursing home neglect and abuse cases on a regular basis.
-Additionally, we have experts available in all healthcare fields including medical doctors who specialize in various fields such as geriatrics, nutrition, surgery, experts in nursing, nursing home administration and other professionals knowledgeable in nursing home matters.
+Additionally, we have experts available in all healthcare fields including medical doctors who specialize in various fields such as geriatrics, nutrition, surgery, nursing, nursing home administration and other professionals knowledgeable in these matters.

 Nursing home residents in North Carolina are protected on a special "Bill of Rights," as well as the Nursing Home Reform Act and Americans with Disabilities Act.
 Nursing home patients may find themselves subject to dozens of adverse conditions through no fault of their own.
 If you suspect that your loved one could be a victim of nursing home neglect or abuse, you may wish to have your nursing home neglect case evaluated.
-We will handle the case of your loved one in a caring and sensitive manner.
+Our attorneys review cases at no charge and we only collect money if we recover damages for you.